dimanech/atom-fellowship/README.md

 #### More than 3 fellows

-If you need you can add more than 3 fellows via your config.cson.
+If you need you can add more than 3 fellows via your `config.cson`.
 But not more than 9 because this is limitation of Fellowship of the Ring!

 ```cson
 fellow1: [